zennittians/intelchain/rosetta/infra/README.md

 ```
 .
 ├── explorer_storage_127.0.0.1_9000
-├── harmony_db_0
+├── intelchain_db_0
-├── harmony_db_1
+├── intelchain_db_1
 ├── logs
 │    ├── node_execution.log
-│    └── zerolog-harmony.log
+│    └── zerolog-intelchain.log
 └── transactions.rlp
 ```

 ### Inspecting Logs
-If you mount `./data` on the host to `/root/data` in the container, you can view the harmony node logs at `./data/logs/` on your host machine.
+If you mount `./data` on the host to `/root/data` in the container, you can view the intelchain node logs at `./data/logs/` on your host machine.

 ### View rosetta request logs